12 Best Horror Movies of the 2000s

 10. Final Destination (2001)

-Spearheading the slasher-genre, this 2001 horror flick elevated the scares by personifying “Death” itself.
+Spearheading the slasher genre, this 2001 horror flick elevated the scares by personifying “Death” itself.
 Directed by James Wong, ‘Final Destination’ follows a teenager’s terrifying vision of him and his friends dying in a plane crash.
-While he manages to prevent the accident by the vision, Death ultimately seems to them hunt them down, one by one.
-The film revolutionized this genre, by playing on the themes on “never escaping death” and building on enough suspense by creative the innovative kills one has ever seen.
+While he manages to prevent the accident through the vision, Death ultimately seems to hunt them down, one by one.
+The film revolutionized this genre by playing on the themes of “never escaping death” and building on enough suspense by creating the most innovative kills one has ever seen.
 With the invisible embodiment of death, ‘Final Destination’ became an instant commercial success spawned off a quite successful franchise.

 Read More: Best Classic Horror Films You Must Watch